 After having children, I tried quickly getting dressed, shoving food down my throat and changing diapers as fast as possible, but always hurrying was not sustainable for us as a unit.

-There’s something magical about the natural rhythm of breastfeeding and honoring our internal clocks (both theirs and mine) revealed a brilliant life lesson to me which was to slow down.
+There’s something magical about the natural rhythm of breastfeeding.
+Honoring our internal clocks (both theirs and mine) revealed a brilliant life lesson to me which was to slow down.
 In fact, the more children I have the slower I move, because rushing our babies while they enjoyed suckling at the breast, only made us all frustrated.

 Breastfeeding, all of our children (especially in the first year) had periods of quick snacking as well as periods of leisurely pacifying on the breast for hours at a time.